How much does it cost?

 Gloves need to be of leather or material of similar durability.
 Look for a set with additional knuckle protection such as hard plastic or carbon fibre.
 Gloves that comply can cost as little as $50 or hundreds of dollars.

 A back protector is an overlapping ‘armadillo’ type shield for your spine & is a must to have if you wish to race.

 How do I get a licence to race?

 Firstly, you need to become a member of a Motorcycling Australia affiliated club, such as the PCRA.
 Then you need to complete a Licensed Theory Test which is downloadable from the MNSW website, you will also find instructions on how to complete the test.
 Once you have completed the theory test, mail this together with proof of your club membership, appropriate fee & your MNSW license Application Form to MNSW for processing.
 A new license will be posted to you.

-Race entries & Supplementary Regulations are now posted on the website under the EVENTS tab then go to Race Calendar.
-An email newsletter is usually sent to members once they become available.
+Race entries & Supplementary Regulations are now posted on the Ridernet website.
+Once available, an email is usually sent to members and a post created on the PCRA Facebook page.
 Note that you must provide an email address with your membership application or renewal to receive these emails.

 Entries need to be completed & returned before the cut off date or late entry fees may apply.

 If you do not have an email address and would prefer to receive Entries by post, you must notify us that you wish to have them sent out via Australia Post.

 What do I need to start racing?

 You need to make sure that you have all your official documentation in order such as, club membership, race licence, race entry & historic log book if required.